timbze/PDFCreator/README.md

 # PDFCreator
 PDFCreator - The free PDF Converter

 This is the public GitHub repository of PDFCreator.
-Right now, this is a snapshot of our private [GitLab](https://about.gitlab.com/) repository and requires some manual work to get this to compile on your machine.
-Over the time, we will try to split up things to have our internal stuff separated from the public parts, to be able to give you access to our [FAKE build scripts](http://fsharp.github.io/FAKE/) and our [Paket repository](https://fsprojects.github.io/Paket/).
-This will allow you to easily create build and to contribute to the development of PDFCreator more easily.
+Right now, this is a snapshot of our private [GitLab](https://about.gitlab.com/) repository and requires a bit of manual work to get this to compile on your machine.
+Please fetch a copy of [Ghostscript](https://ghostscript.com) and extract it to the folder `packages\\Ghostscript` (with the bin and lib folder directly into this folder).
+Then you should be able to compile and run PDFCreator.

 ## Open for developers